Physiology of weight loss

 After weight loss, metabolic adaptation leads to decreases in resting metabolic rate and lower energy expenditure2

-The majority of energy expenditure comes from resting metabolic rate.2,11
+Most of the energy expenditure comes from resting metabolic rate2,10

 FIND OUT WHY